Arshad Nadeem: 2021

-2020 Tokyo Olympics
+Tokyo Olympics

-Nadeem made his debut at the Olympics, representing Pakistan at the 2020 Summer Olympics, which were held in Tokyo in 2021.
-He became the first Pakistani track and field athlete to qualify for the Olympics.
+In 2021, Nadeem made his debut at the Olympics, representing Pakistan at the 2020 Summer Olympics, which were held in Tokyo.
+He became the first Pakistani track and field athlete to earn direct qualification for the Olympics under modern entry standards.
 His father stated that Nadeem was not provided with a good training ground facility prior to competing at the Olympics.
 Nadeem trained in his home's courtyard and on the streets, and is believed to have not received any financial assistance from the Government of Pakistan after qualifying for the Tokyo Olympics.
 Nadeem has openly spoken about the extreme difficulties of non-cricket sportspeople in Pakistan, who are largely ignored and neglected by sports officials.

 On 4 August 2021, he qualified for the men's javelin throw event final of the 2020 Tokyo Olympics.
-He became the first Pakistani to qualify for the final of any Olympic track and field event.
-He finished fifth in the men's javelin throw with a throw of 84.62 m.
+He became the third Pakistani to compete in an Olympic athletics final, following javelin thrower Muhammad Nawaz at the 1956 Melbourne Olympics and hammer thrower Muhammad Iqbal at the 1956 and 1960 Rome Olympics.
+Nadeem finished fifth in the men's javelin throw with a throw of 84.62 m.

-2022 World Athletics Championships
+2022

 From March 2022, until the start of the world championships, Nadeem trained in South Africa under the supervision of coach Terseus Liebenberg.
 The training was arranged by the Athletics Federation of Pakistan (AFP).

 In July 2022, Nadeem participated in the World Athletics Championships in Eugene, Oregon, US, as the sole representative from Pakistan.
+He became the first Pakistani athlete to reach the final of any event at the World Championships.
 He finished fifth in the final with a throw of 86.16 m.